DETAILED ACTION

 Red 7 lake has a color index of CI 15850 (i.e., instant claim 9), as evidenced by SpecialChem.

 Nguyen “relates to silicone based hair coloring compositions comprising at least one silicone amine, at least one anionic silicone, at least one colorant, a cosmetically acceptable carrier” which is useful for coloring hair [abstract].
 Nguyen discloses the silicone amine may be amodimethicone [0026], the colorant may be a pigment [0032] and the composition may additionally comprise alkoxylated silicones [0048].
 According to Nguyen “cosmetically acceptable solvents such as lower alcohols, polyols such as glycerol, glycols such as butylene glycol, isoprene glycol, propylene glycol, or polyethylene glycols such as PEG-8, Sorbitol, Sugars such as glucose, fructose, maltose, lactose or Sucrose, and mixtures thereof.
-Other cosmetically acceptable carriers may include mineral oils, paraffin, silicone oils, synthetic or natural esters, and waxes” [0035].
+Other cosmetically acceptable carriers may include mineral oils, paraffin, silicone oils, synthetic or natural esters, and waxes” (PEG-8 suffices for instant claim 3 and 19) [0035].
+Finally, Nguyen desires shine agents and emollients [0047].

 Goutsis relates to “colouring agent for keratin fibres, comprising a selected dye and a polyol” [title].
 Goutsis discloses that “[t]he shine of the colors produced by these methods should be long-lasting and last several washes” [0011].
 According to Goutsis “even small volumes of 0.1 wt.% polyol lead to a more intense color, increased shine and improved gray coverage, the effects of a total volume of polyol(s) of at least 1.0 wt. % is particularly clear” [0031].
 “Preferred polyols are multivalent C2 -C9 alkanols with two to six hydroxyl groups and polyethylenglycole with from 3 to 20 ethylene oxide units” [0027], for examples PEG-8 (i.e., 8 ethylene oxide units; instant claim 3 and 19) [0030].
+Finally, Goutsis desires a composition that imparts high shine: “The task of the present disclosure was therefore to prepare new dyeing agents based on direct dyes, which intensively dye the hair, provide good gray coverage and at the same time give it a lot of shine” [0011].

-It would have been obvious to one of ordinary skill in the art, at the time of filling, to have substituted the PEG-8 of Nguyen in place of the isoparaffin (isododecane) of Liard.
+It would have been obvious to one of ordinary skill in the art, before the effective filling date of the claimed invention, to have substituted the PEG-8 of Nguyen in place of the isoparaffin (isododecane) of Liard.
 One would have been motivated to make this substitution because Goutsis discloses polyethylene glycols, such as PEG-8, improve color intensity, as desired by Liard.
 Additionally, Goutsis discloses polyethylene glycols, such as PEG-8, have the desirable effect of improving coverage and shine.
 One would have had an expectation of success in making this substitution because Nguyen discloses polyethylene glycols, such as PEG-8, and paraffins are both suitable carriers for hair coloring compositions comprising, for example, amodimethicone, an alkoxylated silicone and a pigment.
 The skilled artisan would have been motivated to have substituted the PEG-8 of Nguyen in place of the isoparaffin (isododecane) of Liard as an anhydrous cosmetic carrier with a reasonable expectation of success.
 The simple substitution of one known element (e.g., the PEG-8 of Nguyen) in place of another (e.g., the isododecane of Liard) in order to achieve predictable results (anhydrous cosmetic carrier) is prima facie obvious.
 See MPEP 2143, Exemplary Rationale B.

 Regarding instant claim 8, Liard discloses other suitable pigments include metal oxides, such as red iron oxide [00105].